android/architecture-components-samples/GithubBrowserSampleKotlin/README.md

-Github Browser Sample with Android Architecture Components
+Github Browser Sample with Android Architecture Components - Kotlin

 This is a sample app that uses Android Architecture Components with Dagger 2.